2008 United States presidential election

-The 2008 United States presidential election was the 56th quadrennial presidential election, held on Tuesday, November 4, 2008.
+Presidential elections were held in the United States on November 4, 2008.
 The Democratic ticket of Barack Obama, the junior senator from Illinois, and Joe Biden, the senior senator from Delaware, defeated the Republican ticket of John McCain, the senior senator from Arizona, and Sarah Palin, the governor of Alaska.
-Obama became the first African American to be elected to the presidency, as well as being only the third sitting United States senator elected president, joining Warren G. Harding and John F. Kennedy.
-Meanwhile, Biden became the first senator running mate of a senator elected president since Lyndon B. Johnson (who was Kennedy's running mate) in the 1960 election.
+Obama became the first African American to be elected to the presidency.

-Incumbent Republican President George W. Bush was ineligible to pursue a third term due to the term limits established by the 22nd Amendment.
-McCain secured the Republican nomination by March 2008, defeating former governors Mitt Romney, Mike Huckabee, and other challengers.
-The Democratic primaries were marked by a sharp contest between Obama and the initial front-runner, former First Lady and Senator Hillary Clinton.
+Incumbent Republican president George W. Bush was ineligible to pursue a third term due to the term limits established by the Twenty-second Amendment; this was the first election since 1952 in which neither the incumbent president nor vice president was on the ballot, and the first since 1928 in which neither ran for the nomination.
+McCain secured the Republican nomination by March 2008, defeating his main challengers Mitt Romney and Mike Huckabee, and selected Palin as his running mate.
+The Democratic primaries were marked by a sharp contest between Obama and the initial front-runner, former first lady and Senator Hillary Clinton, as well as other challengers who dropped out before most of the primaries were held, including Senators John Edwards and Joe Biden.
 Clinton's victory in the New Hampshire primary made her the first woman to win a major party's presidential primary.
-After a long primary season, Obama secured the Democratic nomination in June 2008.
-This marked the first election since 1952 where neither the incumbent president nor the incumbent vice president were nominees.
+After a long primary season, Obama narrowly secured the Democratic nomination in June 2008 and selected Biden as his running mate.

-Early campaigning focused heavily on the Iraq War and Bush's unpopularity.
-McCain supported the war, as well as a troop surge that had begun in 2007, while Obama strongly opposed the war.
-Bush endorsed McCain, but the two did not campaign together, and Bush did not appear in person at the 2008 Republican National Convention.
-Obama campaigned on the theme that "Washington must change," while McCain emphasized his experience.
-The campaign was strongly affected by the onset of a major financial crisis, which peaked in September 2008.
+Bush's popularity had significantly declined during his second term, which was attributed to the growing disdain for the Iraq War, his response to Hurricane Katrina, the Abu Ghraib torture controversy, and the 2008 financial crisis.
+McCain opted to distance himself from Bush and did not campaign with him, nor did Bush appear in person at the 2008 Republican National Convention, although he did endorse McCain.
+Obama strongly opposed the Iraq War, as well as a troop surge that had begun in 2007, while McCain supported the war.
+Obama campaigned on the theme that "Washington must change", while McCain emphasized his experience.
 McCain's decision to suspend his campaign during the height of the financial crisis backfired as voters viewed his response as erratic.

-Obama won a decisive victory over McCain, winning the Electoral College and the popular vote by a sizable margin, including states that had not voted for the Democratic presidential candidate since 1976 (North Carolina) and 1964 (Indiana, Virginia, and Nebraska's 2nd congressional district).
-Obama received the largest share of the popular vote won by a Democrat since Lyndon B. Johnson in 1964 and was the first Democrat to win an outright majority of the popular vote since Jimmy Carter in 1976.
-Obama's total count of 69.5 million votes stood as the largest tally ever won by a presidential candidate until 2020, when this was surpassed by both major party candidates in a high-turnout election.
+Obama won a decisive victory over McCain, winning the Electoral College and popular vote by sizable margins, and flipping nine states that had voted Republican in 2004: Colorado, Florida, Indiana, Iowa, Nevada, New Mexico, North Carolina, Ohio, and Virginia, as well as Nebraska's 2nd congressional district.
+He won every state in the Great Lakes region.
+He also received the largest share of the popular vote won by a Democrat since Lyndon B. Johnson in 1964 and was the first Democrat to win an outright majority of the popular vote since Jimmy Carter in 1976.
+At the time, Obama also received the most popular votes in history, a record which would be broken in 2020.